TimHeidinger/order-management-rule-builder/README.md

 Make sure that your aws enviroment settings `aws-deploy` in `package.json` is correct.

-The deployment process of the frontend components to AWS S3 can be started by typing `ng build && ng run aws-deploy`.
+The deployment process of the frontend components to AWS S3 can be started by typing `ng build && npm run aws-deploy`.

 ### PHP service